 Concorde airframe 208 which as the registration G-BOAB, and has become known as Alpha Bravo made her last flight from New York JFK airport on August 18th 2000, with the flight No. BA002P.
 This flight carried no passengers and was just a re-positioning flight back to Heathrow, on the evening before the Concorde fleet’s Certificates of air-worthiness was to be officially removed, and was flown under the Command of Capt.
 Les Brodie.
+G-BOAB remains at Heathrow Airport as the last Concorde there and can be seen by departing passengers in her current location as seen in the two pictures below and other pictures further down the page.

-Since this date the story of this Concorde has been a rather sad one.
+Since this 2000, the story of this Concorde has been a rather sad one.
 It was due to get the return to flight modifications following the Paris crash in 2000.
 BA had plans for a full cabin upgrade to their Concorde fleet known as ‘Project Rocket’.
 This interior upgrade was brought forward while the fleet was grounded and awaiting a return to flight status, it was only partly carried out and partly fitted to five of the aircraft in the fleet, and therefore essentially only consisted of the new passenger seating and carpets.
 The aircraft that received this first stage of the upgrade were G-BOAC, G-BOAD, G-BOAE, G-BOAF, G-BOAG.
 The full upgrade was planned for the fleet as each airframe became ready for their big major “D” check and would have consisted of new vacuum toilets and washrooms, new galleys, new lighting, new cabin wall fittings and new cabin info displays, so essentially a full cabin refit, that would last to the end of Concorde’s service life and the first since the 1990’s.

 But while the five airframes received their partial upgrades, G-BOAB had her old interior stripped out at BA Engineering, Heathrow and was then used to test fit the new toilets and washrooms, although the plan was to restore G-BOAB back to full flight status at some stage.
 One interesting fact is that the new toilets were fitted and tested aboard G-BOAB with dog food.